Yakovlev Test Pilots Accelerate SJ-100 to Maximum Possible Speed

 On Friday, August 5, at the Dzyomgi airfield in Komsomolsk-on-Amur, the first flight of the short-haul aircraft SJ-100 (serial number 97004, tail number 97024), built using serial technologies, took place.

 The flight was successful, the task was completed in full, all the aircraft's systems and units operated normally.
 Minimum and maximum speeds were achieved.
-The engines performed stably in all tested acceleration and throttling modes.
+The engines operated stably in all tested acceleration and throttling modes.
 The entire crew is satisfied with the flight.

 Dmitry Savonin, test pilot

-The maximum speed of the SJ-100 aircraft is about 950-981 km/h (or about 0.81-0.91 Mach), although during the tests the aircraft exceeded these parameters, reaching Mach 0.87 at a speed of about 619 km/h indicated airspeed.
+The maximum speed of the SJ-100 aircraft is about 950-981 km/h (or about 0.81-0.91 Mach), although during testing the aircraft exceeded these parameters, reaching Mach 0.87 at a speed of about 619 km/h on indicated airspeed.

 Earlier www1.ru reported that ODK Found a Way to Reduce the Weight of the PD-8 Aircraft Engine for SJ-100 and Be-200 Aircraft.